The whole world scratches their heads to discover methods, technology,

 it helps keep those purchases out of landfills.
 Buying an already manufactured

-product means no one has to make new one for you, which saves resources,
+product means no one has to make a new one for you, which saves resources,

 labor, infrastructure, iterative, production process, transportation, filling,